top of page

 Three kinds of Themes are critical:

 Solutions explain how the product resolves Problems.
-They also show how your product is different from alternatives, such as the prospect’s status quo and competitors.
+Solutions involve your product's features, but they organize those features into buckets that the prospect cares about because they're tied to addressing Problems.
+Solutions also show how your product is different from alternatives, such as the prospect’s status quo and competitors.

-Impacts identify the types of business value you create, say how you create it, and estimate the magnitude of each benefit.
+Impacts identify the types of business value you create, say how you create it, and estimate its magnitude.
+Impacts close deals, but they're only persuasive if they're set up by a Problem and made credible by a clearly demonstrated Solution.

 The best Themes relate to issues the prospect is already thinking about.
-A Problem might address a challenge the prospect is aware of but add extra urgency showing its unexpected consequences and add an interpretation that leads to your product.
+A Problem might address a challenge the prospect is aware of but add extra urgency showing its unexpected consequences and include an interpretation of the Problem that leads to your product.

-Themes should link to and reinforce each other.
+Effective Themes build on each other.
 Problems set up Solutions which set up Impacts.
 Create three Themes of each type (for a total of nine) to cover all major aspects of your product without overcomplicating your messaging:

-Our most important tool for doing that is Summary Slides.
-The idea couldn’t be simpler: We create an editable sequence of three slides, one for Problems, one for Solutions, and one for Impacts.
+Our most important tool for bringing our messaging into sales conversations is Summary Slides.
+The idea couldn’t be simpler: Create an editable sequence of three slides, one for Problems, one for Solutions, and one for Impacts.

 Sales reps lead off most calls by presenting the Summary Slides.
 With these Themes fresh in everyone’s mind, it’s natural for the sales rep to tie the rest of the discussion back to them.

 This transforms calls.
-Instead of being a blizzard of features, our demo is now an organized discussion of how we resolve the prospect’s Problems and drive business Impact:
+Instead of being a blizzard of features, your demo is now an organized discussion of how you resolve the prospect’s Problems and drive business Impact:

 Tailoring Themes to the Prospect

-Problem discovery is the most important, particularly early in the process.
+When you have to prioritize, prioritize Problem discovery.
 If the prospect doesn’t have the Problems you solve, you shouldn’t sell to them at all.
-If they do, you need to understand which ones are most important and why so you can speak specifically to them throughout the rest of the process.
-If the prospect seems impatient, it’s OK to defer questions about Solutions and Impacts.
-But reps always need to ask questions about Problems.
+If they do, you need to understand them so you can build the rest of the sales process around addressing their Problems.

 The Summary Slides get more and more customized until they become an unbeatable overview of your product’s value for that specific deal:

 The third step is to use the Summary Slides to influence the prospect’s internal deliberations.
-Many important conversations about the deal happen when you’re not there, such as when your champion meets with their VP and their CFO to request budget for the purchase.
+Many important conversations about the deal happen when you’re not there.
+Take the budget approval meeting, for instance.
+Your champion will meet with their VP and their CFO to make the request.
+You'll be waiting patiently (or impatiently!) for an update after the meeting.

-You can influence those conversations by coaching your champion to use the Summary Slides as a set of talking points for those internal discussions.
+But just because you're not part of the conversation doesn't mean you can't influence it.
+Once again, the idea couldn't be simpler: coach your champion to use the Summary Slides as a set of talking points for those internal discussions.

 Overview Presentations

 Good overview presentations follow the Problem - Solution - Impact structure.
-Good sales reps use them to facilitate a discussion about each of the major value Themes by asking appropriate questions during each section:
+Problems set up Solutions which set up Impacts which persuade the prospect to agree to next steps that advance the evaluation.
+Good sales reps use the slides to facilitate a discussion about each of the major value Themes by asking appropriate questions during each section:

 After completing the overview presentation, you’ll know what to focus on when you do your software demo and you’ll have good reasons to ask additional members of the prospect’s team to attend.